MitaDataAI/Statistics/README.md

 # During your first practice, you may notice that manipulating "matrices" in Python (using lists or arrays) feels more like working with nested lists, not true matrices like in R.

 # During the second practice, here are some good notion :
-- When you want to vizualize two vizualize subpopulation (ex : Male/Female) in one graphic like scatter plot, you have just to separate the dataframe into two parts and present each other.
+- To visualize two subpopulations (e.g., Male/Female) in the same plot, such as a scatter plot, simply split the dataframe into two subsets and plot them together.
-- np.isclose() is used to check is two values are proch.
+- np.isclose() is used to check is two values are near the same..
 - LinearRegression in scikit-learn doesn’t print a summary like R’s lm().
 You have to extract values one by one: reg.coef_, reg.intercept_, reg.score(X, y) ...
-- If you want a full statistical summary (like in R), use statsmodels.OLS.
+- If you want a full statistical summary (like in R) on regression, use statsmodels.OLS.
-- We need to use the next libraries to estimate precisly the distribution : from statsmodels.nonparametric.kde import KDEUnivariate.
-For example, when we want to estimate the Probability Density Function of residuals during linear regression, we use it.
+- To accurately estimate a distribution, we can use the following library: from statsmodels.nonparametric.kde import KDEUnivariate.
+For example, it's useful when estimating the probability density function (PDF) of residuals in linear regression.
-- It is also great when we want to observe the distribution of 02 sub_population and all population.
-With Seaborn.kdeplot for example, it is impossible to plot the distribution of Male and Female with all child distribution.
-KDEUnivariate make it.
+- It's also useful when you want to observe the distribution of two subpopulations and the entire population together.
+With seaborn.kdeplot, it's difficult to plot the distributions of both Male and Female along with the overall distribution in one figure.
+KDEUnivariate makes this possible.

 # During the third practice :
 - We use pd.to_datetime to transform date to transform the nature of data to Date